Photo Source: COMIBAM / Sepal

 |Affinity Bloc:||South Asian Peoples|

 To many, the name Sherpa is irretrievably linked to the mystique of Mount Everest, the highest mountain on earth.
 The first men to climb Mount Everest were New Zealander Sir Edmund Hillary and Sherpa Tenzing Norgay.
 Numerous Sherpa guides have since led foreign climbing teams up the world's highest peak.
-The Sherpa charge around US$2,000 per expedition, making them one of the wealthiest groups in Nepal.
+The money they earn from this has made them one of the wealthiest groups in Nepal.
 The Sherpa in China cremate their dead, as opposed to the Tibetans who practice wind burial.
 The Gyawa Festival takes place 49 days after the death of a loved one.
 The Sherpa eat as much food as they can during the festival, believing the food will nourish the loved one who has died.

 The Sherpa are Tibetan Buddhists, although "with far less piety than the Tibetans.
 To have ... a Buddhist statue and to recite or chant scriptures is all they do by way of religious practice."